 Do you prefer the steady glow of traditional lights or an animated display?
-Before you jump into buying the pre-lit Christmas tree of your dreams, here’s a guide to help you find out which lighting option suits your decorating plans best.
+Before you jump into buying and setting up the the pre-lit Christmas tree of your dreams, here’s a guide to help you learn more about the different types of Christmas lights.

 What are the Different Christmas Tree Light Bulb Types?

 Choosing between traditional lights versus LEDs is simply a matter of preference.
 Here’s the lowdown on both types, as well as their pros and cons.

 Traditional Christmas tree lights have a warm and familiar glow.
 A traditional incandescent bulb has a wire filament.
 When it heats up to a certain temperature, it produces light.
 A translucent glass bulb that is either filled with inert gas or vacuum covers the metal wire.